-- b.
-Credential Caching is enabled by default.
-Credential caching applies only when Content Gateway is deployed as an explicit proxy.
-Credentials are cached only when authentication is successful.
-To disable credential caching, select Disable. - c.
+- Enabled only for critical service failures (default) specifies that requests proceed if authentication fails due to: - No response from the domain controller - The client is sending badly formatted messages - Enabled for all authentication failures, including incorrect password - specifies that requests proceed for all authentication failures, including password failures. - b.
+IP address-based NTLM Credential Caching is enabled by default.
+Credential caching applies only when Content Gateway is an explicit proxy.
+Credentials are cached when authentication is successful. - c.
 Caching TTL sets the time-to-live for entries in the credential cache.
 The default TTL is 900 seconds (15 minutes).
 To change the TTL, enter a new value in the entry field.
 The range of supported values is 300 to 86400 seconds. - d.
 If some users use terminal servers to access the Internet through the proxy (e.g., Citrix servers), you must create a list of those servers in the Multi-user IP Exclusions field.
 Credentials for such users are not cached.
 Enter a comma separated list of IP addresses and IP address ranges.